S. elongatus PCC 7942 Limited Proteolysis and Thermal Proteome Profiling Structural Proteomics (JM-PB-DP3)

 Description

-S. elongatus PCC 7942 Limited Proteolysis Structural Proteomics (JM-BH-DP3)
+S. elongatus PCC 7942 LiP and TPP Structural Proteomics (JM-PB-DP3)

 The purpose of this experiment was to investigate structural alterations in proteins involved in central carbon metabolism and photosynthetic electron transfer pathways in Synechococcus elongatus PCC 7942.
-Sample data was obtained from S. elongatus cell lysates using three complementary mass spectrometry (MS) techniques limited proteolysis (LiP-MS), thermal proteome profiling (TPP-MS), and global redox (Redox-MS) for Label-free quantification (LFQ) and global proteomics analysis.
-LiP-MS samples were treated with pronase and a non-specific protease at an enzyme:substrate ratio of 1:200.
-TPP-MS samples were treated across 10 temperatures ranging from 37 – 82 ºC in 5 ºC increments and labeled for tandem mass tag 10-plex (TMT10).
-Redox-MS raw measurement datasets were reanalyzed from a previously reported dataset (MC-DP), see linked dataset below for more information.
+Sample data was obtained from S. elongatus cell lysates using three complementary mass spectrometry (MS) techniques using limited proteolysis (LiP-MS), thermal proteome profiling (TPP-MS), and redox enrichment (Redox-MS) in evaluating alterations solvent accessibility and structural stability caused by light perturbation at the molecular level.
+Experimentally processed sample data for LiP and TPP proteomic datasets were derived from the same cell culture stock, prepared simultaneously in parallel, and acquired by mass spectrometry (see details below).

 Accessible Digital Data Downloads*

 Processed datasets are openly accessible from the download button and contain secondary processed proteomic results files, computed outputs, and supporting metadata materials.
-Experimental proteomics samples were prepared using Limited Proteolysis (LiP) methods for Label-free quantification (LFQ) and global proteomic evaluation.
-Sample data was acquired using a Q-Exactive HF-X mass spectrometer and was processed and compiled using either MSGF+ (v2024.03.26), FragPipe (v.4.0), MSFragger (v.22.1), PlexedPiper, and/or custom Microbial Isolate LiP Analysis Workflow (located at Zenodo).
-Processed proteomic data downloads include a sample naming key, normalized quantification results files, and protein annotated abundance files.
+Experimental samples processed for LiP-MS label-free quantification (LFQ) or TPP-MS tandem mass tag (TMT) 10-plex were acquired using a Q-Exactive HF-X mass spectrometer and processed/compiled using either MSGF+ (v2024.03.26) or PlexedPiper for proteome evaluation.
+Additional software supporting downstream proteomic analysis include FragPipe (v.4.0), MSFragger (v.22.1), and an adapted Microbial Isolate LiP Analysis Workflow (located at Zenodo).
+Processed proteomic data downloads include a sample naming key, normalized quantification results files, and processed protein annotated abundance files.

 *Corresponding primary publication is under review.